Excel VBA: Random Number Generator with No Duplicates (4 Examples)

 Things to Remember

-• We could also use the Fix function instead of the Int function to generate unique integer numbers.
+• We could also use the VBA Fix function instead of the Int function to generate unique integer numbers.
 The function removes the fractional part of a number just like the Int function.

 Conclusion

 Now, we know how to generate unique random numbers using VBA in Excel with the help of suitable examples.
-Hopefully, it would help you to use the functionality more confidently.
+Hopefully, it will help you to use the functionality more confidently.
 Any questions or suggestions don’t forget to put them in the comment box below.

 Related Articles